rpast/ALP/README.md

 ## Todo
-1. [ ] Allow user to continue conversations on another sessions. << sessiong_mgt branch
+1. [x] Allow user to continue conversations on another sessions.
+   1. [ ] User can clean-up the conversation leaving only embeddings in the conversation hisory.
+   2. [ ] User can delete unwanted converastions from database.
 2. [ ] Display sources used by the agent for the answer.
 3. [ ] Allow user to upload more than one document
 4. [ ] User is able to upload text from other sources